The mystery of some lava-like flows on Mars has been solved by scientists who say they are caused not by lava but by mud.

 Lionel Wilson, Emeritus Professor of Earth and Planetary Sciences at Lancaster University, said: “We performed experiments in a vacuum chamber to simulate the release of mud on Mars.
 This is of interest because we see many flow-like features on Mars in spacecraft images, but they have not yet been visited by any of the roving vehicles on the surface and there is some ambiguity about whether they are flows of lava or mud.”

-The scientists performed experiments at low pressure and at extremely cold temperatures (-20°C) to recreate the Martian environment.
+The scientists performed experiments at low pressure and at extremely cold temperatures (-20°C or -4°F) to recreate the Martian environment.
 They found that free flowing mud under Martian conditions behaves differently from on Earth, because of rapid freezing and the formation of an icy crust.
 This is because water is not stable and begins to boil and evaporate.
 The evaporation removes latent heat from the mud, eventually causing it to freeze.

 Under Martian conditions, the experimental mud flows formed similar shapes to “pahoehoe” lava frequently occurring on Hawaii or Iceland on Earth, which cools down to form smooth undulating surfaces.
 In the experiment, this happened when liquid mud spilled from ruptures in the frozen crust, then refroze.